-- Only light bubbles when they are well above students’ heads and away from their faces.
+- Only light bubbles when they are at least 3 feet above students’ and teacher’s heads and away from their faces.

-- Do not light bubbles near any heat or smoke detectors.
+- Do not light bubbles near any smoke detectors, sprinkler systems, etc.

 - Shut off the gas source immediately after the bubble forms.

-- Mix ~100 mL of dishwashing detergent, ~15 mL of glycerin, and ~900 mL of water directly in the trough or large Pyrex glass bowl.
+- Mix ~100 mL of dishwashing detergent, ~60 mL of glycerin, and ~700 mL of water directly in the trough or large Pyrex glass bowl and allow to sit for 24 hours.
 (Note: you can also purchase premade bubble solution).

 - Connect the funnel to the gas source with the rubber tubing.

 - Tape the candle to the meter stick and then light the candle.
 You may want a volunteer to hold the candle and stand off to the side while you turn on the gas to make the bubble.
 Instruct the volunteer to be careful to not let the melted wax drip on anyone as the candle burns.